An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 A contract for the use of the e-Tax/e-Customs has to be concluded in order to use the Estonian Tax and Customs Board’s electronic services.

-E-resident has the possibility to notify tax administration about the language preference (you can choose Estonian, English or Russian) by message via the e-Tax/e-Customs or e-mail to email@example.com.
-The communication will be held in the language chosen since then.
+E-resident has the possibility to notify tax administration about the language preference (you can choose Estonian, English or Russian) by message via the e-Tax/e-Customs or e-mail to firstname.lastname@example.org.
+Tax administration does it´s best to follow the communication to be held in the language chosen since then.

 How to conclude a contract for the use of e-Tax/e-Customs?